5l1v3r1/TrivyWeb/README.md

 # TrivyWeb
-A Simple and Comprehensive Vulnerability Scanner for Containers, Suitable for CI for Web
+A Simple and Comprehensive Vulnerability Scanner for Containers, Suitable for CI for Web.
+TrivyWeb use python django framework.

 # TOC